stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Akamai states that 0.2% of Tor exit nodes had malicious requests, yet CloudFlare claims 94%" by @[musalbas](https://twitter.com/musalbas/status/717316725973389313)

 "I'm starting to think that #CloudFlare is post-irony with their non-functional or just broken captchas" by @[ioerror](https://twitter.com/ioerror/status/715168927639343109)

+"Why trust Cloudflare so much?
+I'm very wary of them handling so much Internet traffic." by @[ampajaro](https://twitter.com/ampajaro/status/1113508899397734401)

+"You do not pay them anything.
+If you are not the customer, you are the product." by @[brettglass](https://twitter.com/brettglass/status/1119661919265116160)

+"I don't trust a CDN provider that much.
+Simple as that.
+It's too big of an ask.
+This is why I will not use cloudflare." by @[Otto42](https://twitter.com/Otto42/status/1099863930640449536)

+"There is no reason why people should trust you more than their ISP of choice." by @[pchapuis](https://twitter.com/pchapuis/status/1065601554131107840)

 "It gets even better.
 SOLVE ALL THE CAPTCHAS" by @[metabubble](https://twitter.com/metabubble/status/715206027793338368)